 How do I schedule a session?

 You can schedule a session online or call us during our normal business hours at 330-672-1787.
 You may schedule appointments throughout the semester, but are limited to one session per day.
 This "one-session-per-day" limitation applies to groups of students working on group projects as well as to individuals working on individual projects.
 Please be sure to bring your KSU Flashcard ID with you for identification purposes.
-Click here for more information about Kent State University's FLASHCard User Agreement.
+Check out Kent State University's FLASHcard User Agreement for more information.